hoidn/autotest/README.md

-Automatic test case generation in Python
+Automatic test case generation in Python.
+Originally a component in https://github.com/hoidn/PtychoPINN/